xuanngo2001/cust-live-deb/scripts/repository/inst-std-internet-xtra-google-chrome/inst-std-internet-xtra-google-chrome.sh.log.md

 * >>>>>>>>> Running inst-std-internet-xtra-google-chrome.sh ...
   * After this operation, 638 kB of additional disk space will be used.
+  * After this operation, 308 kB of additional disk space will be used.
   * After this operation, 7,409 kB of additional disk space will be used.
   * After this operation, 57.3 kB of additional disk space will be used.
   * Install Google Chrome 55.0.2883.87 .